 So, when it comes to considering the divorce from a legal standpoint, you will be thinking about all of your options.
 You may want to resolve things amicably and as fast as possible, but this is not always the case.
 You may think that litigation is the only path you can go down to finalize your divorce, but there are other options that are open to you.
+These options can help you save money on your divorce as well.
 This includes mediation.

 So, let’s have a closer look at mediation and see if this will suit your particular needs.
 This is a process where you can enter discussion and negotiation with your former partner to reach a divorce settlement that will suit both of you.
 It is less like a competition, which can happen at litigation; it is more about working together to reach a solution.
 There is a neutral third party called the mediator who will guide you and help you when you need it.
 In addition, you can bring a divorce attorney along to mediation.

 One of the biggest issues in divorces is parenting time.
 The good thing about mediation is that it can stop people from getting hurt in litigation.
 In other words, you have the chance to talk with your former partner about the best arrangements for the children, such as devising a parenting schedule; who will have the children on holidays; and agreements on child support.
 It is about discussion and coming up with solutions rather than fighting it out.
 The mediator will guide you through the process but will allow you the freedom and control to communicate with your former partner.